daidokoro/qaz/README.md

   -p, --profile string   configured aws profile (default "default")
       --version          print current/running version

-Use "qaze [command] --help" for more information about a command.
+Use "qaz [command] --help" for more information about a command.
 ```

 --
 ## Roadmap and status
-qaze is in early development.
+qaz is in early development.

 *TODO:*